aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 toc_sticky: true
 ---

-## Introduction
+### Introduction

-This document describes how to build a fully functioning high-performance computing (HPC) cluster using Raspberry Pi 4 single-board computers, model B. Our purpose is to create a teaching environment for computational science (in my case, computational chemistry) where students can learn about the Linux operating system and about the tools and workflow in scientific computing.
-This project has been funded by the Innovation in Teaching calls at the University of Oviedo, who provided the necessary funds to pay for the hardware.
+This document describes how to build a fully functioning high-performance computing (HPC) cluster using Raspberry Pi 4 single-board computers, model B, circa May 2022.
+The purpose of the Raspberry Pi HPC cluster is to create a teaching environment for computational science (e.g. computational chemistry) where students can learn about the Linux operating system and the tools and workflow in scientific computing.
+This project has been funded by the 2022 Teaching Innovation Project calls (INIE-PINN-2022-23-124538) at the University of Oviedo, who provided the necessary funds to acquire the hardware.

-For this installation, we will need at least two Raspberry Pi 4 (rPI) computers, an equivalent amount of SD cards, ethernet cables, USB-C cables for powering the rPIs, and an SD card reader.
-In addition, a monitor, keyboard, and mouse are required to perform the head node installation, as well as a desktop computer running linux to flash the SDs and perform other ancillary operations.
-If you plan on incorporating more than two rPIs into the cluster, you will also need an ethernet switch for the local network, probably a USB power bank for powering all the rPIs, and a case.
-The head node will connect to a wireless network (perhaps at home or at your workplace) and the rPIs will use their ethernet interfaces to communicate with each other in the local network.
+For this installation, we need at least two Raspberry Pi 4 model B (rPI) computers, an equivalent amount of SD cards, ethernet cables, USB-C cables for powering the rPIs, and an SD card reader.
+In addition, a monitor, keyboard, and mouse are required to perform the head node installation, as well as a desktop computer running Linux to flash the SDs and perform other ancillary operations.
+If you plan on incorporating more than two rPIs into the cluster, you also need an ethernet switch for the local network, probably a USB power bank for powering all the rPIs, and a case to keep things organized.
+The head node connects to a wireless network (perhaps at home or at your workplace) and the rPIs use their ethernet interfaces to communicate with each other over the local network.
+The instructions below apply to rPI 4 model B, but they can probably be adapted to other models as well as other computer types, single-board or not.

-The compute nodes in the cluster will run in diskless mode.
-This means that they will have no OS installed and instead, will boot over the network, with the head node acting as server.
-This simplifies the administration of a (small) cluster considerably as there will be no need to install an OS on the compute nodes or worry about how they are provisioned.
+The compute nodes in our cluster run in diskless mode.
+This means that they have no OS installed and, instead, boot over the network.
+The head node acting as server.
+This simplifies the administration of a (small) cluster considerably as there is no need to install an OS on the compute nodes or worry about how they are provisioned.
 In the rest of this document, commands issued as `root` in the head node are denoted by:
 ```
 head# <command>
 ```